UU-Human-Evolution/1MB438/README.md

-# 1MB438 Sequence Bioinformatics -- Computer practicals
+# 1MB438 Period 1 -- Computer practicals
 Repository for the course 1MB438 Introduction to Bioinformatics, a Masters course at Uppsala University.

+The repo contains instructions for the "Introduction to Linux" sessions as well as the computer labs complementing the "Sequence Bioinformatics" lectures.

+## Sequence Bioinformatics

 You are now starting the computer practicals of the course.
 The practical is split into several sessions.
 Each session comes with its own assignments, either text submissions in Studium or (group) presentations, these assignments need to be passed to complete this part of the course. *Most exercises are done in groups and the final presentation is done in a group but all written assignments are graded per student.*